 SYS.AnyData.
 Messages of almost any type can be wrapped in a

 SYS.AnyData wrapper and staged in

 SYS.AnyData queues.
-Streams interoperates with Advanced Queuing (AQ), which supports all the standard features of message queuing systems, including multiconsumer queues, publishing and subscribing, content-based routing, internet propagation, transformations, and gateways to other messaging subsystems.
+Oracle Streams Advanced Queuing (AQ) supports all of the standard features of message queuing systems, including multiconsumer queues, publishing and subscribing, content-based routing, internet propagation, transformations, and gateways to other messaging subsystems.

 You can create queues that use Oracle object types containing